 Maya developer Alias, recently

-to SGI and now operating as an independent company under the aegis of private equity firm Accel-KKR, then took the stage with the news that Mac-using 3D graphics mavens have longed for — Maya Unlimited is coming to Mac OS X. Maya Unlimited offers all the functionality of Maya Complete, the 3D package already available for Mac OS X and other platforms, while adding Maya Fluid Effects, Maya Cloth, Maya Hair, Maya Fur and Maya Live capabilities.
+freed of ties to SGI and now operating as an independent company under the aegis of private equity firm Accel-KKR, then took the stage with the news that Mac-using 3D graphics mavens have longed for — Maya Unlimited is coming to Mac OS X. Maya Unlimited offers all the functionality of Maya Complete, the 3D package already available for Mac OS X and other platforms, while adding Maya Fluid Effects, Maya Cloth, Maya Hair, Maya Fur and Maya Live capabilities.

 Tiger: 150 new features in store for Mac OS X

 The next version of Mac OS X, code-named “Tiger,” will ship in the first half of 2005, according to Jobs.
 “Other people are trying to copy Panther,” he said.